 You might be a pro, but I have trouble rolling dough to a consistent thickness.
 There are several tricks to help remedial rollers like myself to achieve that even thickness.
 I’ve found that the easiest technique is to use a rolling pin with graduated rings on the ends.
 You simply choose the thickness you want (1/16, 1/8, 1/4, or 3/8-inch) and roll away perfect cookies!
 The rings are removable, so you can use it as a conventional rolling pin as well.

 Café Tips for making these Easy Decorated Christmas Cookies

 - Because there’s no mixer used, the butter needs to be very soft when mixing up these Christmas Shortbread Cookies.
 That can be difficult at this time of year, even if you let the butter sit out for hours.
-A short stint in the microwave on power level 10 (10%) works like magic to soften butter.
+A short stint in the microwave on the very lowest power level (on mine, it’s 10%, check to see what yours is) works like magic to soften butter.
 You’ll need to experiment a bit with your microwave though, as they’re all different.
 Start with 20 or 30-second increments at power level 10 until you learn how long your microwave will take to get the butter nice and soft, but not melted.

 - I used peppermint extract in my glaze and buttercream.
 Feel free to use other flavorings.
 Almond, vanilla, orange, lemon and coconut extracts are also delicious.

 - Flavor extracts can vary in intensity.
 It’s better to start with a small amount in the icing, then take a little taste.
 You can always add more, but you sure can’t remove it!